apizee/ApiRTC-ios/README.md

 # Conference

-ApiRTC allows you to make a calls in the conference mode.
+ApiRTC allows you to make calls in the conference mode.

 To start a new conference: